akshay-rajan/notes/ICP.md

 |---|---|
 Actor|A process with an encapsulated state, which communicates with other running actors, through asynchronous messages.
 Motoko uses actor-based programming model.|
 Agent|Library used to make calls to the IC public interface. e.g. JavaScript, Rust|
 Canister | A type of smart contract used in IC.
-Types: Backend canister, frontend canister, Custom canister.
+Types: Backend canister, Frontend / asset canister, Custom canister.
 Cycles|Unit of measurement used for resource consumption by a canister.|
 dfx | Primary tool used for creating, managing and deploying canisters.
 Identity | A principal value used for access control of canisters.